Olivia O'Brien: 2013–2019: Breakthrough and Was It Even Real?

 O'Brien performing in Los Angeles in 2019.

-O'Brien initially gained the attention of Gnash after posting a cover of one of his songs on SoundCloud, after beginning to create music at the age of 13.
-Gnash reached out to O'Brien, expressing interest in her material, and asked for her to send him any original songs that she had.
-O'Brien then sent a voice note of her original song, "I Hate U, Love U", and he invited her to record the song with him in Los Angeles.
-"I Hate U, I Love U" (stylized in lowercase) was released in March 2016, and appears on Gnash's third EP titled Us.
+O'Brien initially gained the attention of Gnash after posting a cover of one of his songs on SoundCloud.
+Gnash contacted O'Brien and asked her to send him original material.
+She subsequently sent him a voice note of her original song, "I Hate U, I Love U", and he invited her to record the song with him in Los Angeles.
+Released in March 2016, the song appeared on Gnash's third EP, Us.
 The single peaked at number 10 on the Billboard Hot 100 and reached number one in Australia.
-Thereafter, O'Brien signed with Island Records and released her debut solo single, "Trust Issues", in August 2016, which premiered through Complex magazine.
-Her second single, "Root Beer Float" featuring Blackbear, premiered on September 15, 2016.
-O'Brien released a third single, "Find What You're Looking For", in October 2016.
-O'Brien released "Hate U, Love U" as a single in December, the original solo version of "I Hate U, I Love U".
-O'Brien also released an acoustic video for the song on December 20, 2016.
+Thereafter, O'Brien signed with Island Records and released her debut solo single, "Trust Issues", in August 2016.
 O'Brien made her television debut in July 2016 with Gnash performing "I Hate U, I Love U" on Late Night with Seth Meyers.
-O'Brien and Gnash made their second television performance on September 19, 2016, performing "i hate u, i love u" on Today.